Chapter 02: Martialism

 She smiled under the wild strands of brown hair that escaped her bun.
 She had no fear.

-Every muscle in Rowan’s body ached as he neared his limit.
-He couldn’t feel his grip on his sword hilt, trusting numbly that he was holding as tightly as he possibly could for each desperate swing.
+Every muscle in Rowan's body ached as he neared his limit.
+He could no longer feel his sword hilt, trusting numbly that he was holding as tightly as he possibly could for each desperate swing.

 "Stalemate!"